Daynlight/Portfolio/cv.md

 - Library for creating windows and handling events on multiple platforms.
 - Provides a simple API for rendering and input, used by other projects like PixForge.
-- Have integration with imgui for editor gui.
+- Integration with imgui for editor gui.

 ### Network – Cross-Platform Networking Library (C)